jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

   (c) the panel in its role of deciding any matters before it.
 (2) A relevant local authority must assist the panel by providing advice within the knowledge of the authority, if requested by the panel.

-### 13 Liability of members
+### 13 Liability of panel convener, associate panel convener, and members
+(1) The panel convener or an associate panel convener is not liable for anything that they do or omit to do in good faith in performing or exercising their functions, duties, or powers under this Act.
-The panel convener and members appointed to a panel are not liable for anything that the panel convener or a member does or omits to do in good faith in performing or exercising the functions, duties, or powers of the panel.
+(2) The members appointed to a panel are not liable for anything that a member does or omits to do in good faith in performing or exercising the functions, duties, or powers of the panel.

 ## Schedule 4 — Land on which non-mining activities are ineligible